Tutorial - Recording Computer Playback on Linux

 To use Audacity with Jack it is useful or in some cases essential to have a few additional packages installed.
 This documentation assumes that you have Jack Audio System working on your machine.
 For help with setting up Jack, please consult the documentation for your Linux distribution.

-Any Jack-compatible applications that are running before Audacity is launched will have their ports available in Device Toolbar.
+Any Jack-compatible applications that are running before Audacity is launched will have their ports available in Audio Setup Toolbar.
 To make an application available to Audacity that is launched after Audacity it is necessary to use Rescan Audio Devices in the Transport Menu.
-After rescanning audio devices, input and output ports from other applications will be available in the Recording and Playback boxes in Device Toolbar.
+After rescanning audio devices, input and output ports from other applications will be available in the Recording and Playback boxes in Audio Setup Toolbar.

 In this image the output of Hydrogen drum machine is being selected as the recording source.
 This will enable Audacity to record directly from the audio output from Hydrogen.
 If "System" is selected as the recording source then Audacity will record from the physical audio interface input.